urbanautomaton/urbanautomaton.com/content/blog/008-rails-autoloading-hell.markdown

 these things at boot.

-Instead, it implements its own autoload system, augmenting Ruby's constant lookup with a set set of inference rules specifying which files are expected to define a given constant name.
+Instead, it implements its own autoload system, augmenting Ruby's constant lookup with a set of inference rules specifying which files are expected to define a given constant name.
 These can be lazily loaded when the constant is first used.